 Selecting Patio Sling Chair Replacement Fabric

 First, all of these fabrics were developed with sling chair applications in mind.
 They are extremely UV resistant, durable and breathable.
-Likewise, all three fabrics are very easy to care for and clean with just mild soap and water.
+Likewise, they are very easy to care for and clean with just mild soap and water.
 Plus, they are all manufactured right here in the United States at top-notch mills.
 The differences between these fabrics are subtle and come from the fiber content and the manufacturing process.

 Comparing Sling Fabric Brands